spencerthayer/2024-Election-Polling-Analysis/readme.md

 This is formalized as $W_{population}(P)$ where $P$ stands for the population type of the poll.

-### 5. State-Specific Weights
+### 7. State-Specific Weights

 To incorporate state-specific polling data into the broader analysis, the script integrates data from `states.py`, which calculates a `state_rank` based on political projections and the proportion of electoral votes for each state.
 This rank represents the state's electoral significance and political leaning.

-To derive a mathematical formula for state ranking, I am considering various factors that contribute to a state's electoral significance and political leaning.
+The state rank $R_s$ is calculated as a weighted sum of two components: the normalized electoral vote count and the partisan lean of the state.

+$$ R_s = \alpha \cdot \frac{E_s}{E_{total}} + \beta \cdot P_s $$

+Where:
 - $R_s$: The rank of state $s$
 - $E_s$: The number of electoral votes of state $s$
 - $E_{total}$: The total number of electoral votes across all states
-- $P_s$: The projected partisan lean of state $s$, where $P_s \in [-1, 1]$.
-A value of -1 indicates a strong Democratic lean, while a value of 1 indicates a strong Republican lean.
+- $P_s$: The projected partisan lean of state $s$, where $P_s \in [0, 1]$.
+A value of 0 indicates a strong Democratic lean, while a value of 1 indicates a strong Republican lean.
-- $\alpha$: A weighting factor for the electoral vote component, where $\alpha \in [0, 1]$
+- $\alpha$: A weighting factor for the electoral vote component
-- $\beta$: A weighting factor for the partisan lean component, where $\beta \in [0, 1]$, and $\alpha + \beta = 1$
+- $\beta$: A weighting factor for the partisan lean component, and $\alpha + \beta = 1$

-The state rank $R_s$ can be calculated as a weighted sum of two components: the normalized electoral vote count and the partisan lean of the state.

-1. Electoral Vote Component:

-   The electoral vote component is calculated by normalizing the number of electoral votes of state $s$ with respect to the total number of electoral votes across all states.

-   $$ \text{Electoral Vote Component} = \frac{E_s}{E_{total}} $$

-2. Partisan Lean Component:

-   The partisan lean component is represented by $P_s$, which is a value between -1 and 1, indicating the projected partisan lean of the state.

-3. State Rank Formula:

-   The state rank $R_s$ is calculated by combining the electoral vote component and the partisan lean component using their respective weighting factors:

-   $$ R_s = \alpha \cdot \frac{E_s}{E_{total}} + \beta \cdot P_s $$

-   Where:
-   - $\alpha$: The weighting factor for the electoral vote component
-   - $\beta$: The weighting factor for the partisan lean component

 The weighting factors $\alpha$ and $\beta$ determine the relative importance of the electoral vote count and the partisan lean in the overall state ranking.
 These factors can be adjusted based on the desired emphasis on each component.

-4. Normalization (Optional):

-   To ensure that the state ranks are within a specific range (e.g., [0, 1]), we can apply a normalization step.
-One common approach is min-max normalization:

-   $$ \text{Normalized } R_s = \frac{R_s - \min(R)}{\max(R) - \min(R)} $$

-   Where:
-   - $\min(R)$: The minimum state rank across all states
-   - $\max(R)$: The maximum state rank across all states

-   After normalization, the state ranks will be scaled to the range [0, 1], with 0 representing the state with the lowest rank and 1 representing the state with the highest rank.

-By applying this formula, we can calculate the state rank $R_s$ for each state, considering both its electoral vote count and its projected partisan lean.
-The resulting state ranks can be used to weight the significance of state-specific polls in the overall polling analysis.

-### 6. Combining Weights
+### 8. Combining Weights

 After calculating individual weights, the combined weight of a poll is given by:

-$$ W_{combined} = W_{grade} \times W_{partisan} \times W_{population} \times w(t) \times W_{state} $$
+$$ W_{combined} = W_{time decay} \times W_{grade} \times W_{transparency} \times W_{sample size} \times W_{population} \times W_{partisan} \times W_{state} $$

-This formula incorporates the time decay weight, grade weight, partisan weight, population weight, and state-specific weight to provide a comprehensive assessment of each poll's significance.
+This formula incorporates the time decay weight, grade weight, transparency weight, sample size weight, population weight, partisan weight, and state-specific weight to provide a comprehensive assessment of each poll's significance.

-### 7. Normalization

-The normalization process ensures that the sum of weights across all polls equals 1, allowing for a fair comparison and aggregation:

-$$ W_{normalized,i} = \frac{W_{combined,i}}{\sum_{j=1}^{N} W_{combined,j}} $$

-- $W_{normalized,i}$: Normalized weight of the $i$th poll.
-- $W_{combined,i}$: Combined weight of the $i$th poll before normalization.
-- $N$: Total number of polls considered.
-- $j$: Is the index of each poll in the series of polls from 1 to $N$ where $N$ is the total number of polls.

-### 8. Adjusted Poll Results Calculation
+### 9. Calculating Adjusted Poll Results

-Finally, to calculate adjusted poll results, each poll's result is multiplied by its normalized weight.
-This yields a weighted average that accounts for the reliability and relevance of each poll.

-$$ \text{Adjusted Result} = \sum_{i=1}^{N} (W_{normalized,i} \times \text{Poll Result}_i) $$

-This formula ensures that polls that are more recent, from higher-grade organizations, non-partisan, targeting more reliable population samples, and from states with greater electoral significance have a greater influence on the adjusted result.
+To calculate the adjusted poll results for each candidate, the script follows these steps:

+1. Filter the polling data for the desired time period (e.g., last 12 months, last 6 months, etc.) and candidates (Joe Biden and Donald Trump).
+2. Calculate the individual weights for each poll based on the factors mentioned above.
+3. Compute the combined weight for each poll by multiplying the individual weights.
+4. Calculate the weighted sum of poll results for each candidate by multiplying the poll result percentage by the combined weight.
+5. Sum the weighted poll results for each candidate.
+6. Divide the weighted sum by the total combined weights for each candidate to obtain the weighted average poll result.
+7. Calculate the differential between the weighted average poll results of the two candidates.
+8. Determine the favored candidate based on the differential.
+9. Print the results, including the weighted averages for each candidate, the differential, and the favored candidate, using colored output.

+## Output

+The `polls.py` script processes the polling data for different time periods (e.g., 12 months, 6 months, 3 months, 21 days, 14 days, etc.) and prints the analyzed results for each period.
+The output includes the weighted averages for each candidate (Biden and Trump), the differential between them, and the favored candidate based on the differential.
+The output is color-coded based on the time period to provide a visual representation of the trends.

 ## Conclusion

-By incorporating state-specific weights into the analysis, this script provides a more nuanced and comprehensive assessment of presidential polling data.
+By incorporating state-specific weights and various other factors into the analysis, this project provides a nuanced and comprehensive assessment of presidential polling data.
 The integration of data from `states.py` allows for the consideration of each state's unique electoral dynamics, ensuring that the adjusted poll results reflect the significance and political leanings of individual states.

 This approach aims to strike a balance between the broad insights provided by national polls and the detailed, state-specific information captured by local polls.
-By carefully normalizing and combining these various weights, the script produces an adjusted result that offers a more accurate and representative picture of the current state of the presidential race.
+By carefully normalizing and combining these various weights, the scripts produce adjusted results that offer a more accurate and representative picture of the current state of the presidential race.

 As with any polling analysis, there is always room for further refinement and improvement.
-The script's modular design allows for the incorporation of additional factors and adjustments as needed.
+The modular design of the scripts allows for the incorporation of additional factors and adjustments as needed.
 Collaboration and feedback from the community are welcome to enhance the methodology and ensure the most accurate and meaningful analysis possible.